For the official scientific view on climate change see IPCC

 '... and huge hailstones, about one hundred pounds each, came down from heaven upon men ...'
 (Rev 16.8,9,21)

-Clearly, God intends to use short-term weather changes to influence world affairs in the future.
-Since there is clear Biblical support for God's control of past and future weather, it is logical to ask 'Is God speaking through climate change or severe weather events in today's world?'.
+Clearly, God intends to use short-term weather events to influence world affairs in the future.
+Since there is clear Biblical support for God's control of past and future weather, it is logical to ask 'Is God beginning to speak through the severe weather events seen today?'
 How close are we to these future events?

 Examples of Recent Severe Weather Events

-Reuters claim that such extreme weather events are increasing globally, and global reinsurer Munich RE claims that natural disaster losses for the first 9 months of 2011 totalled $310 billion.
-It is interesting to note that global weather catastrophes appear to track global warming, and that there is an indication that such events reached a peak in the 1990's.
+It is interesting to note that global weather catastrophes appear to track global warming, and, despite recent disasters, there is an indication that such events reached a peak in the 1990's - see chart.
 The first decade of the 21st century appears to have fewer catastrophes, possibly because the world climate is showing a cooling trend.